hacktoberfest-poznan/pr-button/README.md

 It takes all mp3/aif/wav files from sounds dir and plays them randomly.

 ## Lighting effects
-Event held place in [Setapp](https://setapp.pl/) which has couple of smart lights by (Fibaro)[https://www.fibaro.com/].
+Event held place in [Setapp](https://setapp.pl/) which has couple of smart lights by [https://www.fibaro.com/](FIBARO).
 Which provide a way to remotely control them through http endpoints.
 You'll need FIBARO api access with valid credentials.
-We used 3 lights and a default fibaro strobe effect.
+We used 3 lights and a default FIBARO strobe effect.

 ## Hardware
 We used Raspberry Pi, but you can use any internet connected device with GPIO and audio output.